JonnieCache/sinatra-pages/README.markdown

     $app/rackup config.ru

 In order to verify if you application is working, open your web browser with the address that will appear after the execution described above.

+### Customization
+This extension assumes the __:views__ and __:public__ configuration are located on the *./views* and *./public* directories respectively.
+In any case, you are able to change these values as required.

+Depending on the kind of Sinatra application you're developing, you should proceed as follows.
+If you follow the __Classic__ approach, then you just need to set these configuration parameters in the *app.rb* file.

+    require 'sinatra'
+    require 'sinatra/pages'

+    set :views, File.join(Dir.pwd, 'templates')
+    set :public, Proc.new {File.join(root, 'static')}

+In case you would prefer to follow the __Modular__ approach on your application design, then you can set these variables  within your application as a class that inherit from the *Sinatra::Base* class in the *app.rb* file.

+    require 'sinatra/base'
+    require 'sinatra/pages'

+    class App < Sinatra::Base
+      register Sinatra::Pages

+      set :views, File.join(Dir.pwd, 'templates')
+      set :public, Proc.new {File.join(root, 'static')}
+    end

+Alternatively, you can also set these variables directly from the *config.ru* file in which your application class will be associated to a certain route.

+    require 'app'

+    map '/' do
+      Sinatra::App.set :views, File.join(Dir.pwd, 'templates')
+      Sinatra::App.set :public, Proc.new {File.join(root, 'static')}

+      run Sinatra::App
+    end

+In order to verify if the customized setup is working as expected, open your web browser with the address that will appear after the execution described above.

 ### Contributions
 Everybody is welcome to contribute to this project by commenting the source code, suggesting modifications or new ideas, reporting bugs, writing some documentation and, of course, you're also welcome to contribute with patches as well!